UniversityofWarwick/id7/README.md

 * Replace references to `id7-bundle.min.js` with `id7-bundle.js`
 * `id7-standalone.js` was removed from the distribution; you should build your own bundle if you are using this

+## Using ID7.1

+From version 2.9.7 onwards, you can apply the new "ID7.1" styling to the site masthead in your app.
+To do so:

+* Add the "id7-point-1" class to any "id7-utility-masthead" elements in your templates
+* Replace the logo image src `/dist/images/logo.png` with `/dist/images/logo-id7-point-1.svg` in your templates
+* Update anything app-specific that needs updating - the whole masthead region should have a white background

 ## Breaking changes

 - **1.2.0** - Now uses a custom Modernizr build (see _What's included_ above) with a minimal range of tests.
 If your application relies on other tests or shims which were included in previous versions, they will likely fail.